 First National Financial Corporation is the parent company of First National Financial LP ("FNFLP"), a Canadian-based originator, underwriter and servicer of predominantly prime residential (single-family and multi-unit) and commercial mortgages.
-With \$90 billion in mortgages under administration ("MUA"), First National is Canada's largest non-bank originator and underwriter of mortgages and is among the top three in market share in the mortgage broker distribution channel.
+With over \$92 billion in mortgages under administration ("MUA"), First National is Canada's largest non-bank originator and underwriter of mortgages and is among the top three in market share in the mortgage broker distribution channel.

 Commencing in 2013, First National has consolidated its interest in First National Mortgage Investment Fund (the "Fund"), which it launched in late 2012.
-Although the Company owns about 16% of the units issued by the Fund, because of its status as sole seller to the Fund and its rights as promoter, the application of IFRS suggests that First National exercises control over the Fund.
+Although the Company only owns about 18% of the units issued by the Fund, because of its status as sole seller to the Fund and its rights as promoter, the application of IFRS suggests that First National exercises control over the Fund.
 The Fund was created to obtain economic exposure to a diversified portfolio of primarily commercial mezzanine mortgages.
-Through the Fund's consolidation, the Company has effectively taken on a portfolio of about \$49 million (December 31, 2014 - \$55 million) of mortgages.
+Through the Fund's consolidation, the Company has effectively taken on a portfolio of about \$46 million (December 31, 2014 - \$55 million) of mortgages.
 Because of the Company's small proportionate interest in the Fund's units, it has also recorded a \$33 million (December 31, 2014 - \$39 million) non-controlling interest in equity which offsets these assets.

-Second Quarter 2015 Results Summary
+Third Quarter 2015 Results Summary

-The Company is pleased with the growth of its mortgage portfolio in the second quarter of 2015.
-In the single-family segment, First National's origination was up 5% compared to the second quarter of 2014.
-New commercial origination increased by 26%.
+The Company is pleased with the growth of its mortgage portfolio in the third quarter of 2015.
+Singlefamily origination suffered from a slower western economy and was off 1% compared to the third quarter of 2014; however new commercial origination increased by 44%.
 These volumes and consistent renewal rates enabled the Company to grow its MUA and build the value of its portfolio of securitized mortgages.